umarhassan-mitodl/21A.00-spring-2022/content/pages/commentaries.md

 **Session 9 Commentary paper**

-How do Graeber and Wengrow’s analyses of egalitarianism, autonomy, and private property connect to the events depicted in {{% resource_link "c1dc830a-7477-4950-926a-9f5c6639e1b5" "*Black Harvest*" %}}?
+How do Graeber and Wengrow’s analyses of egalitarianism, autonomy, and private property connect to the events depicted in [*Black Harvest*](https://www.imdb.com/title/tt0103817/?ref_=fn_al_tt_1)?

 *Student Example*